awsdocs/aws-iot-docs/developerguide/apache-kafka-rule-action.md

       ]
   }
   ```
-+ You must create a virtual private cloud \(VPC\) destination\. \(You can run your Apache Kafka clusters inside Amazon Virtual Private Cloud\.\) The AWS IoT rules engine creates an network interface in each of the subnets listed in the VPC destination\.
++ You must create a virtual private cloud \(VPC\) destination\. \(You can run your Apache Kafka clusters inside Amazon Virtual Private Cloud\.\) The AWS IoT rules engine creates a network interface in each of the subnets listed in the VPC destination\.
 This allows the rules engine to route traffic directly to the VPC\.
 When you create a VPC destination, the AWS IoT rules engine automatically creates a VPC rule action\.
 For more information about VPC rule actions, see [VPC](vpc-rule-action.md)\.
 + If you use a customer\-managed AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) to encrypt data at rest, the service must have permission to use the CMK on the caller's behalf\.
 For more information, see [Amazon MSK encryption](https://docs.aws.amazon.com/msk/latest/developerguide/msk-encryption.html) in the *Amazon Managed Streaming for Apache Kafka Developer Guide*\.

 ## Parameters<a name="apache-kafka-rule-action-parameters"></a>